Back to YlG intro text

 Yellow-legged Gull perched at top of flag-pole on church tower

-Very occasionally, the YLG has been absent for an entire day, sometimes when there has been considerable water-borne activity (and associated disturbance) but at other times when there has been no obvious local reason.
-It is assumed that these absences involve feeding expeditions elsewhere.
-Feeding activities on site are observed only intermittently (see below).
-Even allowing that its absences involve feeding expeditions, it is clear that the gull is able to meet its food requirements in a relatively short space of time and is able to spend a proportionately large percentage of its time simply ‘loafing’.
+Very occasionally, the YLG has been absent for an entire day, though on one such day it was observed to return at dusk and, as suggested by other late afternoon observations, it appeared to roost on-site.
+Sometimes its 'away-days' coincide with considerable water-borne yachting activity (and associated disturbance) but at other times there has been no obvious local reason.
+It is assumed that these sporadic absences involve feeding expeditions elsewhere.
+Feeding activities on site are observed regularly but appear to occur only once or twice on any given day (see below).
+Even allowing that its occasional absences involve feeding expeditions, it is clear that the gull is able to meet its food requirements in a relatively short space of time and is able to spend a proportionately large percentage of its time simply ‘loafing’.

 Preening